isabelhazan/sitev2/content/posts/luck.md

 +++
 author = "Isabel"
-title = "how can we make our own luck" date = "2018-03-05" description = "the formula for serendipity" tags = [
+title = "make your own luck"
+date = "2018-03-05"
+description = "the formula for serendipity" tags = [